George Sands: Annie Sawyer

 When George meets Annie for the first time he doesn’t like her and wants her to leave.
 However, the house mates get closer to each other very soon and start to develop a friendship.

 Casting

-After the Being Human pilot, almost all the rôles were recast.
+After the Being Human pilot, almost all the roles were recast.
 Russell Tovey was the only regular cast member that stayed.
 He later told in an interview that the George that he played alongside Guy Flanagan (Mitchell - Pilot) and Andrea Riseborough (Annie - Pilot) was different from the George that he played alongside Lenora Crichlow and Aidan Turner, as each actor would respond differently to the character.

 Leaving the series

 In November 2011 Tovey announced on Twitter that he would leave Being Human.
 He later said that he would feel strange to film the series without Aidan Turner, who had announced his departure of the series a short time before Tovey.

 In 2016 at the MCM London Comic Con Russell Tovey said that he would like to film another one-off special of Being Human with his former co-stars Aidan Turner and Lenora Crichlow.
 He suggested that the special could take place in the after life.